Slickenside: Debris streaking

 When an asperity plows into the opposing rock, it wears itself and the opposing rock down and produces fine debris.
 This debris, or wear product, accumulates both in front of and behind the asperity in a long, elongated shape.
 If the asperity is relatively hard, the debris will accumulate in front of the asperity.
 If the asperity is relatively soft, the debris will trail behind.
 This debris hardens over time and is preserved as a form of slickenline.

 Erosional sheltering

 Some rocks may contain particles that are harder than the rest of the rock.
 When these rocks are worn, the harder particles will resist wear more than the softer rock, the rock on the lee side of the hard particle will be protected from wear.
 This creates a tail that starts abruptly as a crag where the hard particle was located and is elongated parallel to the direction of movement down-slip from the particle.

 How slickenfibre steps form and show sense of movement on a fault.

 Fibre growth

-The fault plane may be coated by mineral fibres that grew in during the fault movement, known as slickenfibres.
+The fault plane may be coated by mineral fibres that grew during the fault movement, known as slickenfibres.
 Due to irregularities in the fault plane, exposed slickenfibres typically have a stepped appearance that can be used to determine the sense of movement across the fault.